-This survey course is an introduction to exceptional learners and their education, with emphasis on the elementary, middle, and high school grades.
-The main goal of the course is to help paraeducators and teachers develop skills and attitudes that will enable them to work effectively with exceptional learners in general education or special education.
+This survey course is an introduction to exceptional learners and their education in grades P-12.
+Students will attain knowledge, skills, and dispositions that will enable them to work effectively with exceptional learners in general education or special education.

 EDUC 299 Special Topics in Paraprofessional Education